mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 I have a [RaspberryPi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) with [M.2 HAT + 256GB SSD](https://www.raspberrypi.com/products/ssd-kit/) connected via ethernet to my home network and I bought an external multi USB-C power adaptor as I have other RPis powered at the same time.

-I'm using the standard Raspbian OS where I additionally installed `git`, `docker` and `cloudflared`.
+I'm using the standard Raspbian OS where I additionally installed `git`, `docker`, and `cloudflared`.

 ```sh
 sudo apt-get update
 sudo apt-get install git docker cloudflared
 ```

-To setup the tunnel with `cloudflared` I've used the local managed tunnel mode running `cloudflared tunnel create website` where `website` is the name of my tunnel, then follow the setup instructions.
+To set up the tunnel with `cloudflared`, I used the local managed tunnel mode by running `cloudflared tunnel create website`, where `website` is the name of my tunnel, and then followed the setup instructions.

-Once everything has been setup correctly you can verify that the tunnel is up and running on your Cloudflare dashboard.
+Once everything has been set up correctly, you can verify that the tunnel is up and running on your Cloudflare dashboard.

 <img alt="tunnel setup correctly" src="/images/tunnel_setup_correctly.png" />